Contents

 Use core designation templates available on the Academic Affairs website to develop or format the course syllabus.
 The UA Core Curriculum Committee requires direct use of the language espoused in the Core Templates in new courses proposed for core designations.

-After the syllabus is complete, the department should submit the following items to the A&S assistant dean and director of student affairs: 1) a short memo explaining the rationale for the core attribute, and 2) the syllabus for the course.
-Please note that unlike the development of new courses or revision of existing courses, the process for obtaining a core attribute is managed outside of the CourseLeaf Course Inventory System.
+Please note that, unlike the development of new courses or revision of existing courses, the process for obtaining a core attribute is managed outside of the CourseLeaf Course Inventory System.

 After the assistant dean and director of student affairs receives the memo and syllabus, the A&S Undergraduate Curriculum Committee will review the core proposal.